hamza5588/iqbalAI_1.0/LARGE_FILE_UPLOAD_FIX.md

 ✅ Added `client_body_in_file_only clean` to use temp files instead of memory ✅ These are set at both server level and location level

-### 2. Frontend Timeout (`templates/chat.html`)
+### 2. Frontend Upload (`templates/chat.html`)
+✅ **Replaced fetch with XMLHttpRequest** - Better for large file uploads ✅ Added 30-minute timeout (1800000ms) for uploads
-✅ Added AbortController with 30-minute timeout for fetch requests ✅ Added better error handling for timeout scenarios
+✅ Added upload progress tracking (shows percentage and speed) ✅ Added better error handling for timeout and network errors

 ## REQUIRED STEPS TO APPLY FIX